Muthung/Python/Leetcode-Interview-Questions/Binary Tree General/Flatten Binary Tree to Linked List./README.md

 Traverse to the end of the new right subtreee, attach the oroginal right subtree to the end of the new right subtree.

-Recursively flatten the original right subtree, repreat this process for each node in the tree.
+Recursively flatten th3e original right subtree, repreat this process for each node in the tree.